AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-technologies.md

 ## Java Content Repository {#java-content-repository}

 The Java Content Repository (JCR) standard, [JSR 283](https://docs.adobe.com/content/docs/en/spec/jcr/2.0/index.html), specifies a vendor-independent and implementation-independent way to access content bi-directionally on a granular level within a content repository.
+The specification lead is held by Adobe Research (Switzerland) AG.

+The [JCR API 2.0](https://docs.adobe.com/docs/en/spec/javax.jcr/javadocs/jcr-2.0/index.html) package, `javax.jcr.*` is used for the direct access and manipulation of repository content.

 AEM is built upon a JCR.

-Specification lead is held by Adobe Research (Switzerland) AG.

-The [JCR API 2.0](https://docs.adobe.com/docs/en/spec/javax.jcr/javadocs/jcr-2.0/index.html) package, `javax.jcr.*` is used for the direct access and manipulation of repository content.

 ## Apache Jackrabbit Oak {#jackrabbit-oak}

 [Apache Jackrabbit Oak](https://jackrabbit.apache.org/oak/) is an implementation of a scalable and high-performance hierarchical content repository for use as the foundation of modern world-class web sites and other demanding content applications, conforming to the JCR standard.

-Jackrabbit Oak (or just Oak), is the implementation of the JCR standard upon which AEM is built.
+Jackrabbit Oak (also referred to simply as Oak), is the implementation of the JCR standard upon which AEM is built.

 ## Sling Request Processing {#sling-request-processing}

-### Introduction to Sling {#introduction-to-sling}

 AEM is built using [Sling](https://sling.apache.org/site/index.html), a Web application framework based on REST principles that provides easy development of content-oriented applications.
 Sling uses a JCR repository, like Apache Jackrabbit Oak, as its data store.
 Sling has been contributed to the Apache Software Foundation - further information can be found at Apache.

+### Introduction to Sling {#introduction-to-sling}

 Using Sling, the type of content to be rendered is not the first processing consideration.
 Instead the main consideration is whether the URL resolves to a content object for which a script can then be found to perform the rendering.
 This provides excellent support for web content authors to build pages which are easily customized to their requirements.